trilobite-poetry/trilobite-poetry.github.io/issues/_current/pieper.md

 You always appeared on that same corner.
 Asked for 2 cigs.
 Wore a little sash.

 One day you vanished.
-Whoever you are to yourself, you are this person now.
+Whoever you were to yourself, you are this person now.

 You are not a need, but a need is how you appear.